uc-cdis/gen3.org/content/resources/user/template-tsvs.md

 * id

-	Every record in every node in the data commons has the property `id`, which is a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), not to be confused with "submitter_id" or "project_id"
+	Every record in every node in the data commons has the property `id`, which is a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), not to be confused with "submitter_id" or "project_id".

 * links